resthub/resthub.org/backbone-stack.rst

             };
     });

-Or by passing the context as a render parameter when you call it explicitely :
+Or by passing the context as a render parameter when you call it explicitely:

 .. code-block:: javascript